Zese07/o.c/README.md

 # ({[<o.c>]})
-A program that uses open and close symbols to print characters and numbers.
+A C++ program that uses open and close symbols to print characters and numbers.

 ## Symbols:
 | Symbols | Value |